Scalar Types

 For example, a data connector might augment a Float scalar type with a SUM function which aggregates a sum of a collection of floating-point numbers.

-To define an aggregation function, add a AggregateFunctionDefinition to the aggregate_functions field of the schema response.
+To define an aggregate function, add a AggregateFunctionDefinition to the aggregate_functions field of the schema response.

 For example: